prajkumar9/new.html/README.md

         const products = [
             { name: "Product 1", description: "Description for product 1", price: "$10" },
             { name: "Product 2", description: "Description for product 2", price: "$20" },
+            { name: "product 3", description: "The link of the product is given in description copy to buy the product"},
             // Add more products as needed
         ];